-Race, Ethnicity, and Culture in Health Action Committee
+What is the Race, Ethnicity, and Culture in Health Committee?

 The Race, Ethnicity, and Culture in Health (REACH) committee aims to reduce health disparities among racial, ethnic and cultural groups through advocacy, education, and service.
 Our goals include:

 - Promoting diversity of the physician workforce

 - Empowering future physicians to actively engage in political and social movements toward health equity

 - Health Equity Week of Action (HEWA)

 Interested in learning more about and impacting the root and “upstream” causes of health disparities and inequities?
 HEWA provides ways for chapters and individuals to get involved in a national action week focused on addressing health inequities in our communities.